Skip to content

 auths init

-This creates their cryptographic identity, generates a key pair, stores it in the platform keychain, and configures Git signing.
+This creates their cryptographic identity, stores the key in the platform keychain, configures Git signing, and installs the commit hook.

 Step 4: Member Verifies Setup